 - Ongoing physical symptoms like headache or stomachache.

-Parents play a crucial role in both the prevention as well as the identifying and treatment of anxiety and stress.
-“As a parent you strive to make (your child’s) early years a carefree and joyful time.
-However, even in a safe environment anxiety can rise.
+Parents play a crucial role in both the prevention as well as the identification and treatment of anxiety and stress.
+“As a parent, you strive to make (your child’s) early years a carefree and joyful time.
+However, even in a safe environment, anxiety can rise.
 “It is hard for us parents to navigate (…)”, Ms Ward says.
 Therefore, it is crucial that parents play an active role in the mental health of the family.
 Ms Ward means that this starts with the parents themselves; “Dealing with your own anxiety can be the most powerful thing to do.”, she states, as mental health can have a trickle-down effect on the children of the family.
-She mentions routines (for parents and their children) not focusing on uncertainties of the future but on the day-to-day, and having time for selfcare can be important measures for parents to ensure their mental health.
+She mentions routines (for parents and their children) not focusing on uncertainties of the future but on the day-to-day, and having time for self-care can be important measures for parents to ensure their mental health.

 When it comes to the direct role parents play in their children’s mental health, one of the best and most simple ways is to be present and in communication with your child.
 Checking up on how your child is doing is extremely important as children often show signs of stress or anxiety.
-Therefore, being observant on their behaviour and being available to talk to your child when they express their desire to, is key.
-When in dialog with your child it is important to use open-ended questions, listen to non-verbal cues, and validate their feelings.
+Therefore, being observant of their behaviour and being available to talk to your child when they express their desire to, is key.
+When in dialogue with your child it is important to use open-ended questions, listen to non-verbal cues, and validate their feelings.
 “We have to remember that young children don’t have the same understanding of the world as we do. (…) It is not always rational.”, Ms Ward says.
-By not limiting them or dismissing their worries or fears, you’re able to open them up for further dialog about their emotions.
+By not limiting them or dismissing their worries or fears, you’re able to open them up for further dialogue about their emotions.

 Lastly, Ms Ward goes into detail on tools that can be employed to help children deal with stress and anxiety.
 “We can’t always be there to solve their problems or provide reassurance.
 We need to give children the skills to help themselves” she comments on the importance of developing tools for children.

-One of the most impactful ways parents can prepare their children for feelings of stress and anxiety, is by giving them the language to describe their emotions from an early age.
+One of the most impactful ways parents can prepare their children for feelings of stress and anxiety is by giving them the language to describe their emotions from an early age.
 Ms Ward cites feeling charts (charts with visualisations of different emotions) as a way to help children to identify and express their feelings.
 Especially younger children can benefit from feeling charts, as they still have a limited vocabulary.
 Instead, they are able to point to the emotion they are feeling.
-Furthermore, it is a good way for parents to start integrating communication about emotion into daily routine and encourages further dialog.
+Furthermore, it is a good way for parents to start integrating communication about emotion into a daily routine and encourages further dialogue.